e-zk/site/projects.md

 # Projects

 Select list of personal projects in alphabetical order.
+Click any of the project names to jump to their sections.

   * [after](#after)       - Echo string after process death \(C) (OpenBSD).
   * [hidlock](#hidlock)   - Lock screen on HID attach (Shell) (OpenBSD).